 It is widely known that many employees of the US charter school network of Fethullah Gülen are brought over from Turkey on H-1B visas, and then made to pay a portion of their salary as a kickback to fund the organization.
 Those who don’t comply are said to be threatened with deportation.
 Now, more whistleblowing teachers are coming forward in upstate New York to confirm this abusive practice.

-According to a new report from the Albany Times-Union, at least one teacher from fired from his job at the Utica Academy of Science, one of several Gülen-linked charters in New York, after refusing to pay the kickback.
+According to a new report from the Albany Times-Union, at least one teacher has been fired from his job at the Utica Academy of Science, one of several Gülen-linked charters in New York, after refusing to pay the kickback.
 From the report:

 But after Konkur came to the United States to teach math at schools inspired by Gulen’s movement, his experience was markedly different.